 Bournemouth’s Blue Flag beaches win out

-Magda, a resident of Bournemouth and whose blog My Life in Bournemouth shows off this seaside town’s beauty, told us what she thinks makes it so sought after: “I think Bournemouth is the most searched for seaside town in the UK mainly because of its pristine Blue Flag beaches, green parks, and unspoilt nature.
+Magda, a resident of Bournemouth and whose blog My Life in Bournemouth shows off this seaside town’s beauty, told us what she thinks makes this award-winning town so sought after: “I think Bournemouth is the most searched for seaside town in the UK mainly because of its pristine Blue Flag beaches, green parks, and unspoilt nature.
 You can truly relax and unwind here while strolling around, eating well, doing yoga on the beach, or taking part in a variety of water sports.

 “Also, the proximity to fantastic places such as the nature reserve Hengistbury Head, Mudeford, with its harbour and colourful beach huts, the historical town of Christchurch, and posh Sandbanks, all provide a lot of additional attractions for people to visit.
 There is definitely something for everyone in Bournemouth, whether you want to come here with your family, friends or for a romantic getaway.
 Without a doubt, I would recommend Bournemouth for a future staycation.”

 What are the most searched for UK seaside towns?

 - Camber Sands

 Taking a step away from destinations and looking at attractions, we wanted to discover which of the UK’s 400+ National Trust sites was most popular during the lockdown period.
 As many people found their working hours altered or lowered, and children home from school, finding outdoor activities to partake in was essential (when restrictions allowed it).